We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - improve memory

-Importantly, these effects are temporary and only last as long as the caffeine remains in the body.
+These effects are temporary.
+They only last as long as the caffeine remains in the body.

-The Food and Drug Administration (FDA) note that caffeine consumption of up to 400 milligrams (mg) a day is generally not associated with negative effects in healthy adults.
+The Food and Drug Administration (FDA) notes that caffeine consumption of up to

-However, some people are more sensitive to caffeine than others, and each individual will have a different tolerance level.
+However, some people are more sensitive to caffeine than others.
+Each person will have a different tolerance level.

-There are some risks associated with caffeine use, particularly in high use and in people sensitive to the compound.
+There are some risks associated with taking caffeine, particularly at high levels and in people sensitive to the substance.
 Additionally, too much caffeine can overstimulate the body, causing side effects.

-Some adverse effects of caffeine use, especially in high doses, include:
+Some adverse effects of caffeine, especially in high doses,

 Large amounts of caffeine may also cause serious issues in the heart and blood vessels, including:

 Children, teenagers, and young adults should avoid taking caffeine pills.
-This drug may harm the developing nervous and cardiovascular system in young people.
+This drug may harm the developing nervous and cardiovascular systems in young people.

-Using caffeine regularly, then discontinuing use may lead to temporary withdrawal symptoms.
-These include:
+Taking caffeine regularly and then suddenly discontinuing use may lead to temporary withdrawal symptoms, including: